tsuyo/jfrog-artifactory-sample/pypi/README.md

 ### Clean up
 Delete repos if you want
 ```
-$ ../artifactory/delete_repo.sh hello pypi
+$ jf-quick-teardown -k hello -t pypi
 ```

 ## Automation
-You can use the following script to automate this procedure
+You can use `jf-pip-build` command in jfrog-tools to automate this procedure
 ```
-$ ./run.sh -s dev.gcp -r pypi hello hello-pypi-build 1
+$ jf-pip-build -s SERVER_ID -r hello-pypi hello-pypi-build 1
 ```